 Divorce is already hard, even without a court process.
 To prove their case, the other party will use all means necessary and in most cases, paint you in a bad light.
 This means that they may call witnesses.
 These can even be your relatives who you may have confided in.
 Preparing you for the unpredictable emotional roller coaster is one of the most crucial roles that the lawyer will play.
 While a contested divorce will elicit negative emotions, it helps to be prepared and braced for the proceedings.

 2. Protect your assets and interests

 Asset and debt division is one of the most contested issues in a divorce.
 In some cases, the equitable distribution rules may not apply.
-A lawyer is well versed with the asset distribution laws in Brooklyn, and they will represent your best interests.
+A lawyer is well versed with the asset distribution laws in Brooklyn, and they will represent your interests.
 The lawyer will also tell you what you can expect and areas that you may have to compromise on.
-The other party will have a lawyer representing them, in the same manner, you need a legal expert to protect your best interests.
+The other party will have a lawyer representing them, in the same manner, you need a legal expert to protect your interests.

 3. Custody and visitation rights

 Custody and visitation issues are weighty after a divorce.
 If the two of you failed to reach an agreement, then you will have to prove to the judge why you deserve custody of your children.
 If you are the father, then the odds may be stacked against you because in most cases, custodial rights favor the mother.
 The lawyer can help come up with a joint custody arrangement in a custody hearing that is fair on both parties.

 4. Help you with the paperwork and proceedings

 A contested divorce often involves a lengthy legal process.
 On your own, you may not know the necessary documents and the proceedings required to file for a divorce.
 It is crucial to involve a divorce lawyer right from the onset of the process.